Knee tendonitis can be a persistent and tricky beast to conquer.

 Ice is useful for pain relief however it may come at a cost to the speed of your recovery.
 Here's an in-depth look at why we need to re-consider using ice to treat injury.
 Let me know what you think in the comments below.

 As mentioned earlier, knee tendonitis does not usually involve inflammation but all tissue requires blood flow for optimal function.
-Ice negatively effects this.
+Ice negatively affects this.

 Instead, work hard on improving why the Patellar tendon has become sore in the first place.